sayedabdulkarim/interview_prep/JS_Ques/JS_questions.md

     - https://www.youtube.com/watch?v=eDxrLEQbLv0&ab_channel=CodeWithHarry
     - https://www.youtube.com/watch?v=AOPmqw9scfc

+    - prototype inhertirence if, lets say we create an object a and from that object we create an another object , using b = object.create(a), then b doesnt hv its own keys but if we check in __proto__ it has keys of a . so this we called as prototypr inheritence .

+    - and Wrapper class means , supose we create a string called a = 'sdfff', then we can able to do like a.at(2), so here we r creating string , but under the hood , it is creating like a = new String('sdff'). so here it is usig wrapper class i.e  String .

+    prototype is used by functions, and prototypal inheritance is used by objects 🔥

 ## Differentiate between a variable that is null, undefined, or undeclared.

 ## Define what a closure is and describe its uses and advantages.